 Still confused?
 Watch this video.

-Ever since I began research for Proof of Work – a one-night-only exhibit I co-curated back in April – I’ve been fascinated by Bitcoin’s blah aesthetic.
+Ever since I began research for Proof of Work – a one-night-only exhibition I co-curated that was partially inspired by the blockchain – I’ve been fascinated by Bitcoin’s ‘blah’ aesthetic.

 While Bitcoin itself inherently defies visualization, we live in a world that more or less demands visuals, especially when explaining concepts that are difficult to grasp.
-Articles about BTC need something to accompany their writers’ words, which is why the now-ubiquitous golden coin adorned with a “B⃦” has become the go-to image for visualizing Bitcoin.
-This symbol really bugs me – it seems so wrong that the thing that was invented to be inherently non-physical has come to be symbolized by a physical coin.
+Articles about BTC need something to accompany their writers’ words, which is why the now-ubiquitous golden coin adorned with a “Ƀ” has become the go-to image for visualizing Bitcoin.
+This symbol really bugs me – it seems wrong that the thing that was invented to be inherently non-physical has come to be symbolized by a physical coin.
 There are even people creating actual physical bitcoins made from gold and silver, with the bitcoin value embedded digitally within the coin.
-Why is this something that people want?
+Why is this happening?
 It seems counterintuitive, and yet I get it – people want something they can hold in their hands, something physical.
-Representing the digital is so, so hard.
+We inhabit a physical world, which is why grappling with the digital is often so, so hard.

 We need a better design to signify Bitcoin, as the golden coin is confusing people about what the currency is and how it works.
 What else could do the job, though?
 It’s a simple fact that humans need to reference existing, easily-understood ideas in order to explain new, innovative ideas – this is how our minds expand and learn.
 And, if there’s one thing we’ve seen with new technologies, it’s that most humans tend to cling to what they know.
 This desire to make new things seem more like familiar things is why we have nostalgic Instagram filters, why you can buy retro iPhone docks that look like old-timey telephones, and why our computer operating systems resemble the physical file-and-folder office systems of days gone by.
 It’s why we need user-interaction designers to turn code into an easily understood environment.
 Drop a human into an environment that is unfamiliar, and she’ll panic.
 Make it look like something she’s seen before, and you can trick her into trying something new.

 While most people have heard of Bitcoin at this point, many of them would never consider using it – they think it’s a bubble, used by drug dealers, on the verge of becoming illegal, or too confusing for non-techies.
 This is the story the media has told, and this is the problem.
-Like coding, I believe that Bitcoin is one of those things that you really can’t fully appreciate or understand until you get your hands dirty with it, at least at its most basic level – until then, it’s a foreign concept.
+Like coding, I believe that Bitcoin is one of those things that you really can’t fully appreciate or understand until you not only spend time researching it, but also use it – until then, it’ll remain an abstract concept.
 For most people I’ve talked to, their conception of BTC is situated in the realm of the impossible, still just a symbol of an unknowable concept.

 The lack of rich visual representation is contributing to Bitcoin’s image problem.
-It is like trying to represent a river with the water droplet emoji.
+It’s like trying to represent a river with the water droplet emoji.
 It means nothing.

 If we could start from scratch and reinvent the aesthetics of Bitcoin, how would it look?